EU Cloud Sovereignty Framework

 SEAL-4

-Complete EU control over technology, operations, data, and supply chain.
+Full EU sovereignty — complete control over technology, data, and supply chain.

 How Scoring Works